ianka/xfs_undelete/README.md

 In addition, you need enough space on another filesystem to store all the recovered files as they cannot be recovered in place.

 ## Limitations
 - The way XFS deletes files makes it impossible to recover the filename or the path.
-Especially, it’s all or nothing.
 You cannot undelete only certain files.
+The tool however has a mechanism only to recover files deleted since a certain date.
+See the -t option.
 - The way XFS deletes files makes it impossible to recover heavily fragmented files.
 For typical 512 byte inodes, you can only recover files having at maximum 21 extents (of arbitrary size).
 Files with more extents cannot be recovered at all by this program.
 - It's rather slow.
 Expect 2 GB scanned per minute.
 I don’t do this often enough to see a problem.